 Buying a Vehicle With a Tax Refund?
-Keep Scammers out of the Driver’s Seat!State Urges Tennesseans To Be Vigilant: Conduct Research, Always Use Licensed Sales Professionals
+Keep Scammers Out of the Driver’s Seat!TDCI Urges Tennesseans to Be Vigilant: Conduct Research, Always Use Licensed Sales Professionals

-NASHVILLE – With tax season in full swing, Tennessee consumers who have been waiting for the “green light” on buying a new vehicle will likely be using their tax refunds to go car-shopping.
-Unfortunately, auto scammers are also on the prowl, angling to leave consumers in the dust.
+NASHVILLE — With tax season in full swing, Tennessee consumers who have been waiting for the “green light” on buying a new or pre-owned vehicle may likely use their tax refund to go car shopping.
+Unfortunately, auto scammers are also on the prowl, and they’re angling to leave consumers in the dust.

-The Tennessee Motor Vehicle Commission, which is under the Tennessee Department of Commerce and Insurance’s Division of Regulatory Boards, urges consumers to educate themselves, learn the red flags of auto scams, and spot a “can’t-miss-deal” that’s actually a scam before they sign any paperwork or buy a car.
+The Tennessee Motor Vehicle Commission, which is under the Tennessee Department of Commerce & Insurance’s Division of Regulatory Boards, urges consumers to educate themselves, learn the red flags of auto scams, and spot a “can’t-miss-deal” that could actually be a scam before they sign any paperwork or buy a car.

 “Tennessee’s Motor Vehicle Commission reminds Tennesseans to not let the excitement overshadow consumers’ common sense when buying a vehicle,” said Motor Vehicle Commission Executive Director Denise Lawrence.
 “If you are in the market for a car, first research your options carefully to ensure you are making the most of your money and to prevent being scammed by a bad actor.
 Slow down, ask questions, and always use a licensed motor vehicle seller when purchasing a vehicle.”